 Some business organizations choose to manage their finances on their own, while others opt to hire a service provider so that they can focus on the parts of their business that are core to their overall strategy.

-If you choose to outsource, Personiv can help to both alleviate your organization of its transactional processes, as well as help support your knowledge-based accounting processes.
-Personiv utilizes hand-picked, college-educated resources with accounting degrees and relevant experience.
-Our Manila resources are all trained in generally accepted accounting principles (GAAP), the same principles we use here in the U.S., and many have CPAs, so whether you’re trying to outsource your entire accounts payable function, or provide support for your most strategic accounting processes, Personiv is here to help.
+Personiv can help alleviate your organization of its transactional processes and help support your knowledge-based accounting processes.
+We utilize hand-picked, college-educated resources with accounting degrees and relevant experience.
+Our Manila resources are all trained in generally accepted accounting principles (GAAP), the same principles we use here in the U.S., and many have CPAs.
+Take a look at what makes our Manila team so special with our special report on outsourcing accounting to the Philippines, where you can get to know some of the actual accounting professionals working for organizations just like yours.
+Our Manila office was even named a "Best Place to Work" overseas, which helps us attract the best bookkeepers and amazing accountants the talent market has to offer.
+Whether you’re trying to outsource your entire accounts payable function, or provide support for your most strategic accounting processes, Personiv is here to help.

 About the AuthorFollow on Linkedin More Content by Megan Weis, CPA, MBA